giselehbm/LCI_Workshop_2023/README.md

 ## 3) Image artifacts

 Some image artifacts cannot be fixed by image analysis and may compromise intensity and shape measurements.
-Examples can be seen in the images below, such as, bleedtrough, saturation, underexposure and soft focus.
+Examples can be seen in the images below, such as, bleedtrough, saturation, under exposure and soft focus.

 ### Bleedtrough

 ![](images/bleedtrough.png?raw=true "Screenshot")

-### Saturation & Underexposure
+### Saturation & Under exposure

 <img src="images/saturation_vs_underexposure.png" height=89% width=89% ></a>